34 Best Apps to learn the Korean Language in 2026

 11. LingoDeer – For Beginners

-In case you are just beginning to learn Korean, LingoDeer is a great app.
-Like Duolingo, it teaches Korean step-by-step in an easy-to-follow way.
-Also, the app takes you ahead by building upon previous lessons.
+If you are just beginning to learn Korean, LingoDeer is a great app.
+Like Duolingo, it teaches Korean in a step-by-step, easy-to-follow manner.
+The app also takes you ahead by building upon previous lessons.

 In addition to its multi-language capabilities, LingoDeer also offers well-designed Korean lessons.
 You’ll challenge your Korean skills by doing many challenges.